-Failure to use safety belts and child safety seats is one of the leading causes of motor vehicle injuries and deaths in this country, despite NHTSA estimates that safety belts are more than forty-three percent (43.5%) effective in preventing fatality crashes.
-Nearly fifty percent (50%) of Georgia's fatally injured vehicle occupants in 2005 were unrestrained during their crash.
+Failure to use safety belts and child safety seats is one of the leading causes of motor vehicle injuries and deaths in this country, despite NHTSA estimates that safety belts are more than forty-three percent (45.0%) effective in preventing fatality crashes.
+Nearly fifty percent (50%) of Georgia's fatally injured vehicle occupants in 2006 were unrestrained during their crash.
 A significant number of those victims could have survived if they had just buckled up.
-Although Georgia had the highest recorded safety belt usage rate in the southeast at 90% in 2006, sustaining this number is creating a need for a continuing public awareness campaign through Paid Media in conjunction with high profile enforcement measures.
+Although Georgia had the highest recorded safety belt usage rate in the southeast at 89.0% in 2007, sustaining this number creates an ongoing need for a rigorous public awareness campaign combining attention getting Paid Media in conjunction with high profile enforcement measures.